ESSS/alfasim-sdk/docs/source/index.rst

     02_alfasim_sdk_by_example

-After reading the quick start section and the plugin by example section, check out these additional resources to help better understand the plugin workflow:
+After reading the quick start section and the plugin by example section, check out these additional resources to help better understand the plugins infrastructure:

 .. toctree::
     :maxdepth: 2